-Acts of criminal conduct include, but are not limited to, the following:
+Acts of criminal conduct include, but are not limited to, the following on school-supervised property, equipment (including state- and district-owned school buses) and at school bus stops when the school bus is present:

-- Assault or battery - Extortion

-A bomb threat or other threat that directly endangers the safety of a person or the school bus

-- The possession, use, or transfer of a weapon - Sexual offenses physical (school SRO will be notified) - The defacement or vandalism of property that results damages over \$100 (student will be responsible for restoring the property) - The theft, possession, or sale of stolen property (over \$50 student will be responsible for restoring the property) - Arson or the threat of arson
+- · Assault and battery, extortion - A bomb threat or other threat that directly endangers the safety of a person or the school bus: - The possession, use, or transfer of a weapon; - Sexual offenses physical (school SRO will be notified) - The defacement or vandalism of property that results damages over \$100 (student will be responsible for restoring the property) - The theft, possession, or sale of stolen property (over \$50 student will be responsible for restoring the property) - Arson or the threat of arson; - Threat to the bus driver, aide/monitor, a teacher, principal, or the district's designee.

-- Threat to the bus driver, aide/monitor, a teacher, principal, or the district's designee. - Furnishing, selling, or possessing controlled substances unauthorized substances, as defined by board policy (drugs, narcotics, or poison, prescriptions) - Violation of the District Drug Policy.
+- Furnishing, selling, or possessing controlled substances unauthorized substances, as defined by board policy (drugs, narcotics, or poison, prescriptions) - Violation of the District Drug Policy.
 (Suspension or expulsion from school and bus)

 The Board adopts the stipulations of the Drug Act passed by the Georgia Legislature.
 This act states that it is unlawful for any person to knowingly or intentionally possess a controlled substance (depressant, stimulant, counterfeit or illegal drug).
-Any students who violate this act are subject to suspension and/or expulsion from school and prosecution by law enforcement officers.
+Any students who violate this act are subject to suspension and/or expulsion from school and prosecution by law enforcement officer.